mkolumb/EFCore.Extensions.SaveOptimizer/README.md

 ### Oracle serializable transaction

 It looks like serializable transaction produces many errors during execution, especially during insert (e.g. ORA-08177 & ORA-06512).
-This is something to investigate.
-I don't recommend using this library with Oracle in production environment.
+This is something to investigate, maybe this is dockerized Oracle Express issue.
+I don't recommend using this library with Oracle in production environment without strong testing.
 Sometimes decrease batch size for insert could help.
-This is the reason why it has InsertBatchSize 1 by default for this provider.

 ## Q&A